-The MHPs authorization process must follow specific timelines.
-For a standard authorization, the MHP must decide based on your provider's request within 5 calendar days.
-If you or your provider request it, or if the MHP thinks it is in your interest to get more information from your provider, the timeline can be extended for up to an additional 14 calendar days.
-An example of when an extension might be in your interest is when the MHP thinks it might be able to approve your provider's request for treatment if they get additional information from your provider.
-If the MHP extends the timeline for the provider's request, the county will send you a written notice about the extension.
-You may ask the MHP for more information about its authorization process.
-Call your MHP to request additional information.
+If you or your provider request it, or if the mental health plan needs to get more information from your provider and provides justification for it, the timeline can be extended for up to an additional 14 calendar days.
+An example of when an extension might be needed is when the mental health plan thinks it might be able to approve your provider's request for treatment if they get additional information from your provider.
+If the mental health plan extends the timeline for the provider's request, the county will send you a written notice about the extension.

+Services that require prior authorization include: Intensive Home-Based Services, Day Treatment Intensive, Day Rehabilitation, Therapeutic Behavioral Services, and Therapeutic Foster Care.
+You may ask the mental health plan MHP for more information about its prior authorization process.
+Call your mental health plan MHP to request additional information.

-If the MHP decides that you do not need the services requested, the MHP must send you a Notice of Adverse Benefit Determination telling you that the services are denied and informing you that you may file an appeal and give you information on how to file an appeal.
-To find out more about your rights to file a grievance or appeal when you do not agree with your MHPs' decision to deny your services or take other actions you do not agree with, refer to page 42 in this handbook.
+If the mental health plan denies, delays, reduces, or terminates the services requested, the mental health plan must send you a Notice of Adverse Benefit Determination telling you that the services are denied, inform you that that you may file an appeal, and give you information on how to file an appeal.
+To find out more about your rights to file a grievance or appeal when you do not agree with your mental health plan's decision to deny your services or take other actions you do not agree with, refer to the Adverse Benefit Determinations by Your Mental Health section on pg.
+54.